rust-lang/reference/src/glossary.md

 ### Size

+The size of a value has two definitions.

+The first is that it is how much memory must be allocated to store that value.

-The *size* of a value is the offset in bytes between successive elements in an array with that item type including alignment padding.
+The second is that it is the offset in bytes between successive elements in an array with that item type.

+It is a multiple of the alignment, including zero.
+The size can change depending on compiler version (as new optimizations are made) and target platform (as `usize` varies).

+[More][alignment].

 ### Slice